What to Look For In

 The Bruce Anchor

-Awkward to stow anywhere other than in the stemhead fitting, the Bruce Anchor has a reputation as a good all-round anchor in most seabeds.
+Awkward to stow anywhere other than in the stemhead fitting, the Bruce Anchor has a reputation as a good all-round fishing boat anchor in most seabeds.

-One of these resides on Alacazam's bow roller and is generally reliable, although I have had difficulty getting it to dig-in on hard shingle seabeds.
+One of these resides in the bow roller on my boat and is generally reliable, although I have had difficulty getting it to dig-in on hard shingle seabeds.

 The Danforth Anchor